clemens-code/bitbucketwatcher/README.md

 ## Supported Technology

+### Repositories

-As Repository is only Bitbucket is supported.
+At the moment only Bitbucket is supported.

+### Message Channels

-As message channels Teams and Telegram are supported.
-Teams via the webhook API and Telegram via the Bot API.
-You can either use both of them or only one.
+As message channels you can use Teams via the Webhook API or Telegram via the Bot API.
+You can use both or just one of them.
+If no teams-url is provided Teams won't be used.
+If there is no token, Telegram won't be used.
+Make sure to configure at least one of them.
+The Watcher can also run without any message channel, but this doesn't make a lot of sense.

 ## How to Start